 Bring all the edges together to form a big ball.
 Sprinkle onion seeds on the top.

-Heat a pan, and cook it on both the sides until black spots are seen.
+Heat a pan and cook it on both sides until black spots are seen.

 Transfer to a plate and serve hot.